 Settings

-Settings is a single dialog with four tabs.
-Each tab groups a different layer of the product: global behavior, metric parameters and timeframes (Common); chart display options such as funding overlay and candle countdown (Chart); visual theme and colors (Theme); and account details (Account).
-Settings are saved to your account on the server and apply immediately without a page reload — they follow you across devices and browsers.
+Settings is a single dialog with six tabs.
+Each tab groups a different layer of the product: global behavior, metric parameters and timeframes (Common); chart display options and pattern detection (Chart); visual theme and colors (Theme); account details (Account); exporting selected settings to a file (Export); and importing selected settings from a file (Import).
+Signed-in users have settings saved to the account on the server.
+Anonymous demo users keep settings locally in the browser.
+Changes apply immediately without a page reload.

 What this section covers

-- What the Common tab contains: timezone and chart padding; sound selector and volume; browser notifications toggle; data caching toggle; available timeframes selector (which TF buttons appear in the chart); metric timeframe and count settings for NATR, average price change, relative volume, correlation, trades, levels, and trends; orderbook parameters (big volume type, custom volume value, factor, timeout, level distance); confirmed levels parameters (count, allowed difference, breakout detection, history lookback, period); and changes tracking toggles.
+- What the Common tab contains: timezone and chart padding; sound selector and volume; OS notifications toggle; data caching toggle; available timeframes selector (which TF buttons appear in the chart); metric timeframe and count settings for NATR, PΔ, Pavg, relative volume, rBTC, levels, and trends; the separate rolling trades window and average count; Open Interest settings; Funding column settings; orderbook parameters (big volume type, custom volume value, base/quote display, factor, timeout, level distance); confirmed levels parameters (count, allowed difference, breakout detection, history lookback, period); changes tracking toggles; and the Add absolute-value sorting switch.

-- What the Theme tab contains: color pickers for every visual token in the application — chart background, text, borders, active and inactive elements, button states, chart grid, candlestick colors (up, down, flat), level colors, trend colors, alert markers, and inactive shape color.
+- What the Theme tab contains: color pickers for every visual token in the application — chart background, text, borders, active and inactive elements, button states, chart grid, candlestick colors (up, down, flat), level colors, trend colors, alert markers, inactive shape color, and the List color block.
+The List block also has a Gradient switch that controls whether list cells use intensity-based backgrounds.

 - What the Account tab contains: email address management (save, confirm), password change (requires current password), alert delivery channel selection (Telegram or Email), and trial and subscription status.

-- How settings are saved: all settings are stored server-side in your account.
+- How settings are saved: all settings are stored in your account on Watchlist.top servers.
 Opening the product in a different browser or on another device loads the same settings automatically.

 - How the orderbook big volume type works in settings: "Auto" derives the threshold from the orderbook data; "Custom" lets you set a fixed threshold that applies globally (individual coin overrides from the orderbook panel take precedence).